 Having a CRM consultant on board at this stage can be a huge benefit.
 There will be someone with experience in training people in using a CRM system.
-They will also have tried and true ways to incentivise your learn and use this new system you’re trying to implement.
+They will also have tried and true ways to incentivise you to learn and use this new system you’re trying to implement.

 As with the previous stage, though, if your consultant doesn’t really understand your business or team, their training and implementation tips may actually backfire.
-Similarly if you’re working with a third party consultant that doesn’t have enough experience with the CRM system in question, the training may not be as clear as if you had done it with your CRM provider.
+Similarly, if you’re working with a third-party consultant who doesn’t have enough experience with the CRM system in question, the training may not be as clear as if you had done it with your CRM provider.

 Phase 4: Reviewing and expanding